n4nagappan/moufette/README.md

 # Moufette

 Capture feedback in one organized place to inform your product decisions.
-Let users help you decdie, **persevere** or **pivot**!
+Let users help you decide, **persevere** or **pivot**!

 ## How does it work?

 Moufette is built of 2 parts:
 1. A fully customizable embedable JS widget, to collect user feedback with screenshots, also allows your users to vote on upcomoing features
-2. Dashboard to control the widget, custumize it and review feedbacks and votes.
+2. Dashboard to control the widget, customize it and review feedbacks and votes.

 <p align="center">